Menopause Type 4: Post-menopause

 Gennev’s solutions: A really good daily moisturizer and intimate lubricant can help tissues stay moister and more pliable.
 For women wanting to re-engage in sex who find penetration too painful, a series of vaginal dilators or sexual toys can be a huge help.

 We also suggest an open dialogue with your intimate partner.
-Sexual problems can be very damaging to a relationship, so honest conversation, perhaps with professional help, is critical.
+Sexual problems can be very damaging to a relationship.
+Sexless marriage during menopause is common.
+So, honest conversation, perhaps with professional help, is critical.

 While men do have more heart concerns than women prior to menopause, about 10 years post-menopause, a woman’s risk of heart disease is equal to a man’s.
 And because we don’t always recognize the symptoms of a heart attack in a woman, her chance of dying of it is greater.